 Students enrolled in the Ph.D. or Psy.D. programs in clinical psychology may earn, as an intermediate degree, the Master of Science in Clinical Psychology.
-The curriculum for this degree consists of all courses in the first two years of the model doctoral curricula (73 credits for the Psy.D. program and 78.5 credits for the Ph.D. program).
+The curriculum for this degree consists of all courses in the first two years of the model doctoral curricula.
 Courses transferred into Nova Southeastern University's program do not count toward this degree.
 Any doctoral course with a comparable number of credit hours may be substituted for a transferred course.
 Graduates with this degree will not have met the educational requirements for certification or licensure in Florida and should not expect to provide psychological services as an independent practitioner.
 Rather, this degree should demonstrate master's-level achievement and enhance employment opportunities.